 Model of rupture letter of the trial period: Guide and examples

-What is the trial period?
+What is a trial period?

 Thus, for an indefinite contract (CDI), this period cannot exceed: